 Citizenship for native Spaniards

-- Those born in Spain of foreign parents if at least one of them was also born in Spain.
-The children of diplomatic or consular officials accredited in Spain are excepted.
+- You are born in Spain to foreign parents and at least one of them was also born in Spain.
+Children of diplomatic or consular officials accredited in Spain are exempt.

-- Those born in Spain whose parentage is not determined.
-For these purposes, minors whose first known place of stay is Spanish territory shall be presumed to have been born in Spanish territory.
+- You are born in Spain but your parentage is uncertain or unknown.
+Minors whose first known place of stay is in Spain are considered to have been born on Spanish territory.

 Nationality by option

-The option is a benefit that Spanish legislation offers to foreigners who meet certain conditions to acquire Spanish nationality.
-They are entitled to acquire Spanish nationality by this means:
+Nationality by option is a benefit that Spanish legislation offers to foreigners who meet certain conditions to acquire Spanish nationality.
+This option is typically available to those who have a close connection with Spain.
+You can acquire Spanish nationality by the following means:

-a) Persons who are or have been subject to the parental authority of a Spaniard.
+a) You are a person who is or has been subject to the parental authority of a Spaniard.

-b) Those whose father or mother was originally Spanish and born in Spain.
+b) Your father or mother was originally Spanish and born in Spain.

-d) If the adoptee is over eighteen years old, he/she may opt for the Spanish nationality of origin within two years of the establishment of the adoption.
+d) If you are adopted and over eighteen years old, you may opt for the Spanish nationality of origin.
+You have two-years to acquire nationality.

 Double nationality with a Spanish passport

-To acquire dual nationality, Haiti, Jamaica, Trinidad, and Tobago, and Guyana are not considered Ibero-American, while Puerto Rico is considered Ibero-American.
+Haiti, Jamaica, Trinidad, and Tobago, and Guyana are not Ibero-American countries.
+Puerto Rico is an Ibero-American country.

 Spanish Citizenship for Sephardic Jews

 In 2015, the Congress of Deputies approved the Law Project that granted Spanish nationality to the Sephardic descendants of the Jews expelled from Spain in the 15th century.
-The law abolished the need for residence in Spain and did not require the renouncement of the previous nationality.
+This meant that if you were a Sephardic Jew, you didn’t need to reside in Spain and you didn’t have to give up your previous citizenship.

-However, although this law, initially foreseen for one year, was extended year after year, in 2019 it was no longer extended and the last applications accepted were those completed before 1 October 2019.
-Therefore, as of today, it is no longer possible to apply for Spanish nationality as a Sephardi.
+This law was initially foreseen for one year and was extended year after year.
+In 2019 it was no longer extended.
+The last applications accepted were those completed before 1 October 2019.
+Unfortunately, as of today, it is no longer possible to apply for Spanish nationality as a Sephardi.

-If you apply for citizenship by residence, then, as a general rule, you must pass the exam on constitutional and cultural knowledge of Spain (CCSE test) and obtain the DELE Spanish diploma level A2 or higher, which certifies a basic knowledge of the Spanish language.
+Let’s talk about exams.
+Typically, if you apply for citizenship by residence, then you must pass the exam on constitutional and cultural knowledge of Spain (CCSE test) and obtain the DELE Spanish diploma level A2 or higher, which certifies a basic knowledge of the Spanish language.

 However, you will be exempt from taking the DELE A2 or higher exams if you are in one of the following situations: